 - Small cut care: 6 very sticky Elastoplast bandaids

-- Small meds bottle: Medical rescriptions, as needed
+- Small meds bottle: Personal medical prescriptions, as needed

-- Pain and inflammation relief: 20+ Ibuprofen tablets
+- Pain and inflammation relief: 10 ibuprofen tablets, 10 Acetaminophen tablets

 - Diarrhea relief: 10 Imodium tablets

-- Body fluid isolation: Nitrile gloves in case I have to administer first aid on someone else
+- Body fluid isolation: Nitrile gloves in case I have to administer first aid to someone else

-- Wound cleaning, irrigation: Aquamira chlorine dioxide water purification drops or tablets
+- Wound cleaning, irrigation: Chlorine dioxide water purification drops or tablets

 - Scissors: Victorinox Swiss Army Knife Classic